SunnyOhK/silly-mongoose/README.md

 3. PUT - (update) single user by ID, single thought by ID, single reaction by ID
 4. DEL - (delete) single user by ID, single thought by ID, single reaction by ID, (remove) friend by ID

-## Usage
+BONUS FEATURES:
+- When adding a friend, the code has been updated to display a new friend for <i>each</i> user in the friendship.
+After adding a friend to a user, be sure to check the Find All Users & Find User by ID routes to see the new friend lists!
+- When deleting a user, all associated thoughts (and assigned reactions) will also be deleted!

+### Demo:

 After you clone the repository and install the node modules, please follow this video tutorial for simple step-by-step instructions:

-### Demo: